JoshuaKGoldberg/sentences-per-line-old/README.md

 In other words, sentences-per-line makes sure no line contains more than one sentence.
 This is useful because:

-- Shorter lines result in simpler, easier-to-understand
+- Shorter lines result in simpler, easier-to-understand Git diffs
 - Longer lines are harder to read in source code

 ## Usage